-- You will be prepared for the procedure as per local protocol - Observations such as blood pressure and pulse rate may be made - A small needle (cannula) will be placed in the back of your hand - You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold - X-ray (or an alternative way of guiding the needles) will be used - You may feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
-Your doctor will warn you of this first - There are several ways of doing this procedure and your doctor will provide further information about whether this is one or more injections, or undertaken from the front or back.
-The doctor will direct the needle to the correct position and confirm this often by using contrast solution (this shows up under X-ray) - When the injections are made, you may feel pain, pressure, tightness or a pushing sensation.
+- You will be prepared for the procedure as per local protocol - Observations such as blood pressure and pulse rate may be made - A small needle (cannula) will be placed in the back of your hand - You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold - X-ray (or an alternative way of guiding the needles) will be used - You will feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
+Your doctor will warn you of this first - The doctor will direct the needle to the correct position alongside your lumbar spine.
+Contrast (solution which shows up under X-ray) is injected to make sure the needle is in the correct position.
+When the injections are made, you may feel pressure, tightness or a pushing sensation.
 If there is any discomfort, do let the doctor know